 Register now and grab your free ultimate anatomy study guide!

-Anatomy, location and function of the tentorium cerebelli.
+Anatomy, location and attachments of the tentorium cerebelli.

 Hello everyone!
 This is Matt from Kenhub, and in this tutorial, we're going to be looking at an extension of the dura mater, the tentorium cerebelli.
 The name tentorium cerebelli is Latin for "tent of the cerebellum".
 It lies in the axial plane and is arched and elevated in the middle giving it a tent-like appearance.
 This extension of the dura mater is situated perpendicular to the falx cerebri.
 The tentorium cerebelli attaches at the midline of the falx cerebri and contains the straight sinus, which can be seen here highlighted in green.